 The Galaxy S8 introduces a new personal assistant, Bixby, to take on the likes of Apple’s Siri and Microsoft’s Cortana.
 For a hallmark feature on its flagship phone, Bixby feels pretty half-baked right now.
 Actually, make that quarter-baked.

 The main appeal of Samsung’s new virtual assistant is the ability to substitute your voice for tapping, which can save time.
 For instance, during demos, we saw that you should be able to say things like, “Send the last photo I took to Mom” or “Show this video on the TV.”
 (It has to be a Samsung TV, but it’s pretty nifty.)
-Unfortunately, Bixby's voice controls won't be available at launch, and while Samsung says this functionality will be made available later this spring via an update, we're still waiting on an official date.
+Unfortunately, Bixby's voice controls weren't available at launch, and while Samsung says this functionality is coming soon in the form of a preview program for existing S8 users, we're still waiting on an official release.
 Bummer.

 Instead, you’re limited to features such as Bixby Vision, which leverages the camera and object recognition to identify objects.
 We found this worked pretty well when we pointed the S8 at various household items, such as shampoos, snacks and aluminum foil.
 It also works for books.
 After pointing the Galaxy S8’s camera at any object, we could check prices online on Amazon.